medipnegiz/Docker_hands_on/README.md

 Purpose of the this hands-on training is to teach the students how to install Docker on on Amazon Linux 2 EC2 instance.

 ### 🔖 [Docker_container_basic_operations](https://github.com/medipnegiz/docker_hands_on/tree/main/Docker_container_basic_operations)
+Purpose of the this hands-on training is to give students the knowledge of basic operation on Docker containers.

 ### 🔖 [Docker_handling_volumes](https://github.com/medipnegiz/docker_hands_on/tree/main/Docker_handling_volumes)